 Apple Enters the Badging Game

 In addition to these programs, Apple Education introduced the Apple Teacher program in 2016.
 It gives teachers a way to explore iOS and Mac tools and integrate them into their instruction to create deeper learning experiences.
-The program uses badges to help teachers monitor which tools they’ve mastered—they can do that within a short time frame or decide to focus on just a few tools during the school year and revisit the program over the summer.
+The program uses badges to help teachers monitor which tools they’ve mastered.
+They can do that within a short time frame.
+Alternatively, they can decide to focus on just a few tools during the school year and revisit the program over the summer.

 The Apple Teacher program is a terrific tool for educators looking to strengthen their understanding of educational technology.
 It has a lot of resources that teachers can explore at their own pace.
-Videos and animations show the tools in action, which makes it easy for teachers to understand how to use them on their own devices.
-The program is perfect for teachers setting their own professional development goals or simply looking to dive deeper into favorite tools.
+Videos and animations show the tools in action.
+This makes it easy for teachers to understand how to use them on their own devices.
+The program is perfect for teachers setting their own professional development goals.
+It can also be used by teachers simply looking to dive deeper into favorite tools.
 The resources Apple has created also let teachers learn how to use each tool even if it isn’t covered in their school’s traditional professional development workshops.

 How It Works

 The Apple Teacher program has a learning community and online portal you can access with your Apple ID (iTunes account).
 Once you’re signed in, you can pick a track to focus on—iPad or Mac.
 In order to become an Apple Teacher, you must earn badges in eight categories, such as Pages, Keynote, Numbers, iMovie, GarageBand, Fostering Creativity, and Enhancing Productivity.
 Users take a short quiz in each category to earn their badges.
 Once you’ve earned all of the eight badges for either iPad or Mac, you become an Apple Teacher.